 Dental Implants have revolutionized the fields of prosthodontic and cosmetic dentistry since they were first introduced.
 Prior to this technology, people relied entirely on complete dentures, partial dentures and bridges to replace missing teeth in their oral cavity.
 While these treatments may have restored function and aesthetics to some degree, Dental Implants opened up a whole different world of possibilities.

 An implant is made up of two or three components depending upon the system/manufacturing company.
 However, the main parts include the Crown, which replaces the once visible portion of the natural tooth, and the Implant, which takes the place of the root.
-Prior to the surgery, the patient is given anaesthesia to eliminate any chances of discomfort and pain.
+Before the surgery, the patient is given anaesthesia to eliminate any chances of discomfort and pain.
 An incision is made on the ridge, and through this incision, the Implant is drilled deep below the gum.
 Underneath the gum, this Implant undergoes a process known as Osseo-Integration, whereby it fuses with the surrounding jaw bone.
 This fusion gives a strong anchor, or foundation to the whole Implant.
 A Crown is then fabricated using Porcelain, which matches the colour and contour of the natural teeth in the oral cavity.
 It is then placed atop the Implant.
 This procedure may take up to two or three appointments to complete.

 Dental Implants, typically fabricated using Porcelain and Titanium, offer countless advantages in dental restorative as well as cosmetic aspects.
-They are 100% biocompatible, non-toxic, non-allergenic, and non-irritant to the oral mucosa.
+Being 100% biocompatible, non-toxic, non-allergenic, and non-irritant to the oral mucosa.
 They are much easier to maintain and clean, as compared to dentures and bridges.
 They restore a patient’s ability to bite, chew, speak and smile properly without ever having to worry about adhesives, displacement issues, or secondary infections as long as they maintain good oral hygiene.